stellabs/scart/README.md

 > In comparison, most logging tools leave the same bytecode regardless of the
 > actual settings.
 That is normal since they serve a different purpose:
 > providing information even after deployment.
 Conversely, Scart is meant to
-> help developers fixing bugs in the code; depending on the settings the amount
+> help developers fixing bugs in the code; depending on the settings, the
-> of debug info can be huge and not proper to emit during operations.
+> amount of debug info can be huge and not proper to emit during operations.

 ------------------------------------------------------------------------------